Holiday rentals in Corsica

 One way to explore this dizzying array of landscapes is to follow the 180-kilometre GR20 hiking trail.
 The rugged coastline boasts innumerable white, sandy beaches, including Palombaggia to the south, Calvi and Saleccia in the north, Cupabia in the west, and Canella in the east.
 Historic towns and villages are dotted throughout Corsica, including Sartène and the walled town of Sant’Antonino, as well as the coastal towns of Bonifacio, Bastia, and the capital of the island, Ajaccio.

-When is the best time to stay in a vacation rental in Corsica?
+The best time to stay in a holiday rental in Corsica

 The busiest time in Corsica is in the summer, when visitors travel here to take advantage of the hot, sunny days on beaches like Palombaggia.
 In the autumn, temperatures drop, but they are still warm enough to enjoy the sea water, to follow hiking trails, including the GR20, and to try water sports.
 The winter months are cooler with more rainfall.
 This is when many attractions and facilities at seaside resorts will close until around March and April.